knpuniversity/symfony/knpu/extra-upgrade-4.0/sf34-deprecations.md

 So, what the heck is this?
 Check it out: suppose you change your password while on your work computer.
 Previously, doing that did *not* cause you to be logged out on any *other* computers, like on your home computer.
 This was a security flaw, and the behavior was changed in Symfony 4.
-But turning this on, you can test to make sure your app doesn't have any surprises with that behavior.
+By turning this on, you can test to make sure your app doesn't have any surprises with that behavior.

 Phew!
 Before we talk about the last deprecations, go back to the homepage and refresh.